-- A) The student experienced one or more extenuating circumstances which caused a drastic change to the student's academic performance in one or two semesters. - B) After the session(s) affected by the extenuating circumstance, the student earned a K-State GPA of 2.2 or higher at the end of the academic session in which the twelfth credit was earned. - C) Grades from up to two (2) consecutive semesters may be excluded from the regular cumulative GPA calculation.4 - D) The student's dean or designee may request documentation confirming the extenuating circumstances with the application for Academic Forgiveness.
+- A) The student experienced one or more extenuating circumstances which caused a drastic change to the student's academic performance in one or two semesters. - B) After the session(s) affected by the extenuating circumstance, the student earned a K-State GPA of 2.2 or higher at the end of the academic session in which the twelfth credit was earned. - C) Grades from up to two (2) consecutive semesters may be excluded from the regular cumulative GPA calculation.4 - D) The student's Academic Standards Committee of the college or its equivalent may request documentation confirming the extenuating circumstances with the application for Academic Forgiveness.